On the Commons:

 “How can freedom truly be felt without land?” —The Land Is Not Empty, Sarah Augustine

-A paid subscription supports this work, along with my book-in-progress, No Trespassing: How the Ancient Struggle for Ownership, Private Property, and the Rights of the Commons Will Define Our Future.
+A paid subscription supports this work, along with my book-in-progress, No Trespassing: How the Ancient Struggle for Ownership, Private Property, and the Rights of the Commons Will Shape Our Future.
 My writing on the commons, privatization, and commodification comes from extensive reading, years of professional writing, and a trove of ongoing research.

 This project grew out of my first book, A Walking Life, about how walking makes us human, and how we lost it through a century of car-centric infrastructure—the theft of public rights of way and access in service of the automobile.